stevenwang-amazon/linuxcpp/README.md

 This is a test for GitHub.

-bash file to commit: 2 args.
+bash file to automtically push file to GitHub: 3 args.

 # Format Readme File
 ## GitHub Flavored Markdown